ipvm-wg/homestar/homestar-wasm/README.md

 - **IPLD to WIT Translation**:

-  When a WIT function expects a float input, an `Ipld::Float` value is mapped to a float WIT runtime value.
+  Typically, when a WIT function expects a float input, an `Ipld::Float` value is mapped to a float WIT runtime value.
 Casting is done to convert from `f32` to `f64` if necessary.